sra00/marketing/pages/about.md

 image: assets/images/screenshot.png
 ---

 This website is a demonstration to see **Affiliates Jekyll theme** in action.
+Testing for git sync...

 The theme is compatible with Github pages.
 This demo is created with Github Pages and hosted with Github.